Proposal Exponent Grant Writers Proposal Writers Seattle, WA

 Today, the systems are still not perfect, but they have come far.
 Grants.Gov boasts information on over 1,000 grant programs worth over $400B.
 FBO.Gov does not quote hard numbers, but if you read our primer on Federal Spending on Grants and Contracts, you will see that funds openly competed on the contracts side far outweigh those available on the grants side.
 A few agencies have been slow to complete their migration over to the super-websites and continue to use other announcement vehicles such as their own websites, the Federal Register, and the Catalog of Federal Domestic Assistance (CFDA).

-Although the Grants.Gov and FBO.Gov websites were created to also centrally process proposal submittals – a desperately needed function – you are often well-advised to get to know the websites of the agencies being serviced.
-Information including financial and progress reports often needs to be routed directly to the administrative website of your sponsor so it can keep tabs on your activities.
+Although the Grants.Gov and FBO.Gov. websites were created to also centrally process proposal submittals – a desperately needed function – you will sometimes be routed to a separate website for solicitation documents and submittal instructions (e.g. NECO - the Navy's official website for electronic commerce).
+Often, you would be well-advised to get to know the websites of the agencies being serviced.
+Information including financial and progress reports often needs to be routed directly to the administrative website of your sponsor (e.g. NIH, DOE) so it can keep tabs on your activities.

 Help in Cyberspace

 Consultants in the proposal business have done their best to keep pace with this changing landscape.
 You will find riches in many of their websites, but you may need to bookmark several sites to cover your range of needs.
-The best treasure trove we have encountered is that of Deborah Kluge (www.proposalwriter.com).
-Deborah has done an inspirational job of pulling together a wide variety of resources to assist inexperienced and experienced grant and contract seekers, alike.
-The folks at Capture Planning (www.captureplanning.com) also maintain an excellent library of free and for-members-only articles on proposal writing and business development.
+The folks at Capture Planning (www.captureplanning.com) maintain an excellent library of free and for-members-only articles on proposal writing and business development.

-Rather than repeat what we have seen, Proposal Exponent will provide relevant resources that are harder to find or challenging to distill down from existing websites (see left panel of this page).
+Rather than simply repeat what I have seen, Proposal Exponent will provide relevant resources that are harder to find or challenging to distill down from existing websites.

-Or try the link to Hard-to-Find Resources for brief explanations of uncommon resources we have created or discovered and subjects that just always seem hard to understand.
+Or try the link to Hard-to-Find Resources for brief explanations of uncommon resources I have created or discovered and subjects that just always seem hard to understand.
+Here you can find short primers on indirect costs, SBIR/STTR grants, the GSA, business planning, and research ethics, as well as how to locate state and local government funding opportunities.